Quick Answer

 Tier 2: Community Weight Management

-Local NHS services often commission group-based programmes (such as local authority partnerships with Slimming World or Weight Watchers) for people with BMI 30+.
+Local NHS services often commission group-based programs (such as local authority partnerships with Slimming World or Weight Watchers) for people with BMI 30+.
 These typically run 12 weeks and focus on diet, physical activity, and behaviour change.

 Tier 3: Specialist Weight Management